 How to apply

-Previous colloquia are listed below, with links to the official post-event reports.
-For a full list of conference titles, see here.
+The topics of some of our recent colloquia are listed below, with links to the official post-event briefing packs and/or reports.

 - ‘Young People Affected by Sexual Violence as Change Makers in Prevention Efforts: What are the opportunities and what are the risks?’, September 2015